vinceimbat/vinceimbat/content/thoughts/2023-11 monthly report.md

 So, I began considering how I could transform writing into a ministry.
 I considered the methods of the [[thoughts/transcendentalism|American Transcendentalists]] through the book [[literature/literary transcendentalism buell|Literary Transcendentalism]] by Lawrence Buell and learned that they were primarily preoccupied with how writing can both be a tool to go deeper into transcendentalism (i.e., to live a unique ethical life) and a vehicle to express the creative genius they believe reside within every human being.

-I then encountered [[Pat Schneider]] whose writing method detailed in her book  [[writing alone and with others schneider|Writing Alone and with Others]] was used to transform writing into a method for spiritual and social change.
+I then encountered [[pat schneider]] whose writing method detailed in her book  [[writing alone and with others schneider|Writing Alone and with Others]] was used to transform writing into a method for spiritual and social change.
 ***
 # Studies